 Demeter searched the length and the breadth of the earth for Persephone, to no avail.
 Increasingly distraught, helpless and inconsolable, she was overcome by sadness, neglecting the plants that were her realm, allowing them to fade and wither away, leading to an endless winter.

 Despondent, Demeter continued to travel across the world, disguised as an old woman.
 One day, she stopped outside the town of Eleusis, choosing a rock to sit on and weep.
 There, she was found by the daughters of the local king, Keleos, who took pity on her and made her welcome, the first instance of human kindness and compassion she was shown on her travels.
 On watching the clumsiness of the servant maid Baubo, Demeter had to laugh, the first such release since the disappearance of her daughter.
-She decided to stay and became nurse to Triptolemos, the king’s infant son.
+She decided to stay and became nurse to Demophon, the king's infant son.

 Eventually, it became clear that Persephone was in the Underworld with Hades.
 Most unfortunately, she had accepted nourishment from her abductor, eating several pomegranate seeds, thus accepting hospitality and legitimising her presence there.
 Nonetheless, Demeter's sadness and the resulting disappearance of vegetation could not be allowed to continue.
 It took the king of the gods, Zeus himself, brother to both Hades and Demeter and father to Persephone, to broker a deal.
 Henceforth, Kore/Persephone spent one third of each year with her husband in the underworld, and two thirds up above with her mother.

-Cheered by her return, Demeter allowed the plants to grow again, thus beginning the annual cycle of the seasons, the winter marking Demeter’s mourning when her daughter is absent.
-Grateful for the hospitality she was shown at Eleusis, she rewarded her hosts with two major gifts: the knowledge of agriculture, which was to be spread throughout the world by Triptolemos, and the “Mysteries”, a specific and sacred knowledge to be experienced and passed on to others at Eleusis.
-Henceforth, Eleusis was Demeter’s chief sanctuary.
+Cheered by her return, Demeter allowed the plants to grow again, thus beginning the annual cycle of the seasons, the winter marking Demeter's mourning when her daughter is absent.
+Grateful for the hospitality she was shown at Eleusis, she rewarded her hosts with two major gifts: the knowledge of agriculture, which was to be spread throughout the world by Triptolemos, another son of Keleos, and the “Mysteries”, a specific and sacred knowledge to be experienced and passed on to others at Eleusis.
+Henceforth, Eleusis was Demeter's chief sanctuary.

 History: festival, pilgrimage and mystery